sbma44/4xidraw-osm/README.md

 docker run -e LAYERS="$(cat layers.txt)" -v /tmp/4xidraw:/tmp/out sbma44/4xidraw-osm:district-of-columbia '{"type":"Polygon","coordinates":[[[-77,38.87],[-76.97,38.87],[-76.97,38.9],[-77,38.9],[-77,38.87]]]}' /tmp/out
 ```

 This feature assumes familiarity with the default table schema created by the [osm2pgsql](https://wiki.openstreetmap.org/wiki/Osm2pgsql) tool.
+I suggest running the container with a bash prompt override of `--entrypoint` and the `-P` flag to open up the exposed port 5432.
+Start the postgresql service, connect to the relevant port with QGIS, and inspect the data to assemble the filter criteria you want.

 ## Using Inkscape